| |

 - investment management contracts for financial companies that manage ETF's

-of each player's net worth
+Stock Index, and the player's net worth

 - interest rate swaps (derivatives -- "bets" on future interest rates)